d40cht/WVH/bookingforms.md

 layout: default
 ---

-To book the Hall you will need to complete and sign our Hiring Agreement which will be supplied by the bookings secretary (please contact wythambookings@yahoo.co.uk for details).
+To book the Hall you will need to complete and sign our [Hiring Agreement](resources/Wytham Village Hall TCS FINAL 18.7.2017.docx).

 Having read and accepted our Conditions of Hire, the Hiring Agreement then needs to be returned with the returnable deposit cheque to: